 What's the problem?

-Scotland has seen an increase in the incidence of oral and oropharyngeal cancers in the last 30 years.
-Each year approximately 500 patients are diagnosed with oral cancer and 350 patients are diagnosed with oropharyngeal cancer.
+Scotland has seen an increase in the incidence of oral and oropharyngeal cancers in the last 30 years and head and neck cancer incidence rates are significantly higher in Scotland than the UK average.

-The risk factors for developing oral and oropharyngeal cancer include tobacco and alcohol use, as well as increasing age and male gender.
+The risk factors for developing oral and oropharyngeal cancer include tobacco and alcohol use, as well as increasing age, and gender.

 HPV is strongly linked to the recent increase in oropharyngeal cancers.
 These cancers are distributed unevenly among the population with the greatest number in the most deprived areas.